Office 2013 is Microsoft's latest desktop Office suite for Windows PC.

 Windows 8 is the new version of Microsoft’s operating system, which coincides with the development of Office 2013 and this entire productivity ecosystem.
 Some new Windows devices are built on Windows RT.
 For these devices, a specific version of Office 2013 will be necessary: Microsoft Office Home & Student 2013 RT.

-For use with Office 365 - Microsoft Office Mobile App for iPhone, iPod Touch, iPad, and iPad Mini
+- Microsoft Office Mobile App for iPhone and iPod Touch

 The Bling: Apps, Not Add-ins